-The BerbeeWalsh Department of Emergency Medicine at University of Wisconsin School of Medicine and Public Health provides emergency services in the South Central Wisconsin area.
-In addition to an array of sub-specialty services, the department provides emergency services in four clinical locations.
+The BerbeeWalsh Department of Emergency Medicine at the University of Wisconsin School of Medicine and Public Health provides emergency care to the south-central Wisconsin area and sponsors advanced education, training, and specialized patient care and research within the following sub-specialty areas.

-The scope of these clinical services, combined with research in a number of different areas, results in dynamic relationships that foster stronger research and patient care services.
-Many faculty are both clinical practitioners and researchers, allowing us to transform research into a continuum from investigation through discovery to translation into real-life clinical practice.
-This, thereby, links even the most basic research to practical improvements in human health.
+The scope of these clinical services combined with research in a number of different areas results in dynamic relationships fostering stronger research and patient care.
+Many faculty are both clinical practitioners and researchers, allowing the department to transform research into a continuum from investigation through discovery to translation into real-life clinical practice, thereby linking even the most basic research to practical improvements in human health.